LowOnGravity/StaySafe/executables/README.md

   * [DnSpy](https://github.com/dnSpy/dnSpy)

-  My todays target will be a futile "XPCheat" by Scared
+  My todays target will be a software pretending to be a "XPCheat"

   > which is obviously just an stealer.
   >